Auazure/DL21SP20/ABC123_Code/README.md

 Train the Barlow-Twins model with unlabeled dataset.
 * You can monitor the training progress through "stats_50.txt" file produced by this code.
 * You will get "resnet50.pth", "checkpoint_50.pth" after the successfully executed the code.
+Note: you may need to change "cd $HOME/DL21SP20/ABC123_Code" to you own folder in every ".sbatch" file below, before runing the those files.
 ```
 sbatch barlowtwins_train.sbatch
 ```